ForgeRock/platform-ui/packages/platform-enduser/README.md

 1. VUE_APP_AM_URL - URL to be used by default for authentication
 2. VUE_APP_AM_ADMIN_URL - URL for the location of the AM admin UI
 3. VUE_APP_IDM_URL - URL of AM instance that will be used for administration
-4. VUE_APP_LOGIN_URL - URL for the location of the login UI
 5. VUE_APP_ADMIN_URL - URL for the location of the admin UI
 6. THEME - Will load a corresponding theme.scss file (example dark-theme.scss).
 7. VUE_APP_ENDUSER_CLIENT_ID - defaults to 'end-user-ui'